 Need help organizing your video files?
 Want to know how your account is structured?
 We’ve got you covered!

-Videos (or other medias) in your Wistia accounts are organized into projects.
-Projects are the building blocks of organization in your Wistia account—they're kind of like file folders on your computer.
+Videos in your Wistia account are organized into projects.
+Projects are the building blocks of organization in your Wistia account — they’re kind of like file folders on your computer.
 Videos uploaded to your Wistia account are uploaded to specific projects.
 A project could contain all the training videos for your organization, all the sales materials related to a specific product, or just a bunch of your upcoming content.
+Once you have a project it can be made into a Channel.
+A Channel showcases your videos on a single page in a set order to play one after another.

 Before you can do anything awesome with your videos, you have to upload them!